mebusy/notes/dev_notes/OS_Network_and_Distributed_Systems.md

     - Subnet is always a subset of address range
     - Once, subnet meant single physical broadcast wire; now, less clear exactly what it means (virtualized by switches)

+## Conclusion

+ - Network: physical connection that allows two computers to communicate
+    - Packet: sequence of bits carried over the network
+ - **Broadcast Network:** Shared Communication Medium
+    - Transmitted packets sent to all receivers
+    - Arbitration: act of negotiating use of shared medium
+        - Ethernet: Carrier Sense, Multiple Access, Collision Detect
+ - **Point-to-point network:** a network in which every physical wire is connected to only two computers
+    - Switch: a bridge that transforms a shared-bus (broadcast) configuration into a point-to-point network
+ - **Protocol:** Agreement between two parties as to how information is to be transmitted
+ - Internet Protocol (IP)
+    - Used to route messages through routes across globe
+    - 32-bit addresses, 16-bit ports
+ - **DNS:** System for mapping from names => IP addresses
+    - Hierarchical mapping from authoritative domains
+    - Recent flaws discovered

+---

+# Lecture 22: Network II

 ## Address Ranges in IP

  - IP address space divided into prefix-delimited ranges: